-Steamboat Springs, surrounded by national forests and wilderness areas, is a high-elevation city located in Colorado’s Yampa Valley.
-The city is located along the western ridge of the Continental Divide and provides year-round recreational activities for visitors and locals.
+Steamboat Springs, surrounded by national forests and wilderness areas, is a high-elevation city located in Colorado’s Yampa Valley in the northwest section of the state.
+The city is situated along the western ridge of the Continental Divide and provides year-round recreational activities for visitors and locals.
 Steamboat Lake State Park, located at the base of Hahn's Peak, is just 27 miles north of Steamboat Springs, and it is one of the Colorado State Parks that brings visitors for recreational activities year-round.

 Steamboat Lake State Park is a highly desirable location for RVers and recreation enthusiasts during all four seasons.
-The park, located at 8,100 feet elevation, is home to many different animal and plant species, and its lakefront, and mountain views are like those from a postcard.
+The park, located at 8,100 feet elevation, is home to many different animal and plant species, and its lakefront and mountain views are like those from a postcard.
+The 1,055-acre lake is teeming with fish.
+Anglers can fish from the banks or a boat in the deeper sections of the water.
+Guests will also enjoy some lake-front fun on the beach.
+Spend time with the family making sandcastles and playing frisbee or volleyball, all fun activities guaranteed to work up a sweat before taking a dip in the cool, clear water.

 RV Rentals in Steamboat Lake State Park